Hechicero: New Japan Pro-Wrestling (2016–present)

-Ring of Honor (2016)
+Ring of Honor (2016, 2019)

-On October 29, 2016, Hechicero made his Ring of Honor (ROH) debut in Baltimore, Maryland where he teamed up with Okumura and Último Guerrero to compete in a tournament to determine the first ever ROH World Six-Man Tag Team Championship.
-In the first round, the CMLL trio defeated The Addiction (Christopher Daniels and Frankie Kazarian) and Kamaitachi, but lost to The Kingdom (Matt Taven, T. K. O'Ryan and Vinny Marseglia) in the semi-finals of the tournament.
-On December 2, Hechicero teamed up with Fly Warrior for Promociones Cara Lucha as part of their Torneo Juventud y Gloria ("Tournament of Youth and Glory") tournament where an established, "veteran" wrestler, teams up with a rookie.
-The duo lost to Último Guerrero and Templario in the first round.
+On October 29, 2016, Hechicero made his Ring of Honor (ROH) debut in Baltimore, where he teamed up with Okumura and Último Guerrero to compete in a tournament to determine the inaugural ROH World Six-Man Tag Team Champions.
+In the first round, the CMLL trio defeated The Addiction (Christopher Daniels and Frankie Kazarian) and Kamaitachi, but lost to The Kingdom (Matt Taven, T. K. O'Ryan and Vinny Marseglia) in the semi-finals.
+He returned at their Summer Supercard pay-per-view on August 9, 2019, teaming with Bárbaro Cavernario and Templario in a loss to Carístico, Soberano Jr. and Stuka Jr. During the second night of Global Wars Espectacular tour on September 7, 2019, he and Rey Bucanero unsuccessfully challenged The Briscoes (Jay Briscoe and Mark Briscoe) for the ROH World Tag Team Championship in a three-way match also involving The Bouncers (Brian Milonas and Beer City Bruiser).